Size L 431g

 We have included a Minimalist Pad (H45cmxW90cmxD0.5cm/43g) in the back of the MINI.
 The Minimalist Pad is removable and can be used as a sleeping pad or an emergency pad to keep you warm.

-How to Carry
+How to wear the MINI2

 Options